azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_06.md

 The following statistics are shown for your model:

--Mean Absolute Error (MAE): The average of absolute errors.
+- Mean Absolute Error (MAE): The average of absolute errors.
 An error is the difference between the predicted value and the actual value.

--Root Mean Squared Error (RMSE): The square root of the average of squared errors of predictions made on the test dataset.
+- Root Mean Squared Error (RMSE): The square root of the average of squared errors of predictions made on the test dataset.

--Relative Absolute Error: The average of absolute errors relative to the absolute difference between actual values and the average of all actual values.
+- Relative Absolute Error: The average of absolute errors relative to the absolute difference between actual values and the average of all actual values.

--Relative Squared Error: The average of squared errors relative to the squared difference between the actual values and the average of all actual values.
+- Relative Squared Error: The average of squared errors relative to the squared difference between the actual values and the average of all actual values.

--Coefficient of Determination: Also known as the R squared value, this statistical metric indicates how well a model fits the data.
+- Coefficient of Determination: Also known as the R squared value, this statistical metric indicates how well a model fits the data.

 For each of the error statistics, smaller is better.
 A smaller value indicates that the predictions are closer to the actual values.
 For the coefficient of determination, the closer its value is to one (1.0), the better the predictions.
 ### Clean up resources